Shubham126710/athena./README.md

 ```

 ## Notes
-- React used for overall app shell & routing (future)
+- React used for overall app shell & routing
-- Embedded Svelte component (`AnimatedMindmap.svelte`) for a lightweight animated visualization.
 - Tailwind for rapid styling.
 The `@tailwind` directives resolve during the Vite build via PostCSS.

 ## Next Ideas